tacodevs/taskcollect/README.md

 ## Future directions

-Currently, as TaskCollect is slowly heading to version 1.0.0, it is evident that many other useful features could be added in the future.
-However, the scope of TaskCollect's aims for version 1.0.0 is rather conservative to emphasise robustness, security, and stability.
-Though in the future, the following features could be added (potentially through a bounty program).
+Despite the v1.0.0 release, it is evident that many other useful features (and fixes) could be added in the future.
+However, the scope of TaskCollect's aims for version 1.0.0 has been rather conservative to emphasise robustness, security, and stability.
+In the future, the following features could be added (potentially through a bounty program).

 Support for: